 The Academic Skills Team offers support with a wide range of academic skills, including referencing and avoiding plagiarism.

-Students can access academic skills resources and book a 30 minute appointment with an Academic Skills Adviser through the Academic Skills portal.
-Please go to UWS MyDay (student portal) and click on the Careers and Academic Skills tile.
+Students can access academic skills resources and book a 30 minute appointment with an Academic Skills Adviser via the UWS Student App.

 Referencing is an essential, integral and accepted part of academic study and practice and must be used in the vast majority of academic assignments within all subject areas and at all levels of study.